dotexe1337/Void-Bedrock-Linux-Guide/README.md

 # Void/Bedrock Linux Guide
+#### NOTE: This guide has not been updated in a while, and therefor it may not be accurate as to the current state of Void Linux or Bedrock Linux.
+If you have any issues or concerns, feel free to post them in the issues page.
+If I see enough interest, I will look into updating the guide again.
+Thank you.

 This document is licensed under the GNU Free Documentation License (FDL) v1.3.
 For more information, please read LICENSE.md

 - This is a guide for a complete Bedrock Linux system using Void Linux as the base distribution.
 This guide assumes that you are using the minimal Void Linux LiveCD (with no Desktop Environments preinstalled).